givasile/effector/docs/docs/index.md

 Global effect is one the simplest ways to interpret a black-box model;
 it simply shows how a particular feature relates to the model's output.
-Given the dataset `X` (`np.ndarray`) and the black-box predictive function `model` (`callable`), you can use `Effector` to get the global effect of a `feature` in a single line of code:
+Given the dataset `X` (`np.ndarray`) and the black-box predictive function `model` (`callable`), you can use `effector` to get the global effect of a `feature` in a single line of code:

 ```python
 # for Robust and Heterogeneity-aware ALE (RHALE)